Maurice189/eye-slitscan/README.md

 * **Data-mining methods** and **auxiliary visual components** for better interpretation of similarity values.
 * Comparing results of clustering based on **dendrogram similarity**.

+# Installing

+## Prerequisites

+This tool run successfully on Arch-Linux and Ubuntu (Trusty Tahr) as well as on OSX (High Sierra).
+Though it should work on Windows just as fine.
+You just have to make sure that the following librarys/frameworks are installed on your machine.

+* Qt5 application framework.
+Please make sure that your Qt version contains the **Qt5Multimedia, Qt5MultimediaWidgets and Qt5Charts** modules.
+* OpenCV library (version >= 3.0).

+In addtion you need CMake (version >= 2.8) for cross-platform building.

+## Building

+Simply execute `cmake . && make` in the root directory of this project.
+If the build process succeeded, you can find the exectuable in the `gui/` folder.

 # License
 eye-slitscan is released under the MIT-License